LindaNab/me_neo/README.md

 ├── README.md
 ├── config             <- Configuration files
 ├── data
-│   ├── summarised     <- summaries of the output
+│   ├── output         <- The original results of each run │   └── processed      <- The processed output of each run │   └── summarised     <- Summaries of the processed data
-│   └── output         <- The original, generated data files that were analysed ├── docs               <- Documentation notebook for users (HW) │   ├── manuscript     <- Manuscript source, e.g., LaTeX, Markdown, etc. (HW) │   └── reports        <- Other project reports and notebooks (e.g. Jupyter, .Rmd) (HW)
+├── docs               <- Documentation notebook for users (HW) │   ├── manuscript     <- Manuscript source, e.g., LaTeX, Markdown, etc. (HW)
+│   └── reports        <- Other project reports and notebooks (e.g. Jupyter, .Rmd) (HW)